akveg-map/class-descriptions/00_data_entry/330_ArcticBarrenandSparselyVegetated.md

 ### Floristics

 **Floristics Description:** This [level] is indicated by a high cover of bare ground or exposed rock with variable combinations of vascular plants, lichens, and mosses establishing in protected microsites.
-This summary is oriented towards exposed high elevation sites where characteristic shrubs are *Kalmia procumbens*, *Arctos alpina*, *Salix phlebophylla*, and *Diapensia obovata*.
-Common forbs include *Silene acaulis* and *Minuartia arctica* with *Saxifraga oppositifolia*, *Physaria arctica*, and *Androsace chamaejasme* indicating calcareous bedrock.
+This summary is oriented towards exposed high-elevation sites where characteristic shrubs are *Kalmia procumbens*, *Arctous alpina*, *Salix phlebophylla*, and *Diapensia obovata*.
+Common forbs include *Silene acaulis* and *Minuartia arctica*, with *Saxifraga oppositifolia*, *Physaria arctica*, and *Androsace chamaejasme* indicating calcareous bedrock.
 Graminoids such as *Carex scirpoidea*, *Carex microchaeta*, and *Heirochloë alpina* may be present with low cover.
 The crustose lichens *Umbilicaria* species, *Rhizocarpon geographicum*, *Ophiopharma lapponica*, and species in the *Pertusaria* genus are constant components of the type and may occur at high cover on exposed, rocky sites.
-The participation of fruticose lichens such as *Cladonia stellaris*, *Flavocetraria nivalis*, *Flavocetraria cucullata*, *Vulpicida juniperina*, and *Alectoria ochroleuca*, and the dry-site moss, *Racomitrium lanuginosum* increases with protection.
+The participation of fruticose lichens such as *Cladonia stellaris*, *Flavocetraria nivalis*, *Flavocetraria cucullata*, *Vulpicida juniperina*, and *Alectoria ochroleuca*, and the dry-site moss, *Racomitrium lanuginosum*, increases with protection.

 [diagnostic_plot]